If there is one part of your body that makes or breaks your physique, it is your glutes.

 Note: Unless noted, the sprints should be performed on the track or a turf field if you need to use a softer surface.

-If you are sprinting with more intensity (85-90 percent speed) use 1 set (B or C).
-If you are sprinting at a lower intensity (75-80 percent speed) use 2 sets (B or C).
+If you are sprinting with more intensity (85-90 percent speed) use 1 set (B or C) but if you are sprinting at a lower intensity (75-80 percent speed) use 2 sets (B or C).
 Keep in mind these are not pure speed development workouts.

 The training is laid out but it will not equate to you building a bigger butt without adequate nutrition.